+x

 A property management company manages individual properties they will build to rent, and charges them a management fee as the percentages of the monthly rental amount.
 The properties cannot overlap each other, and each property must be within the limits of the management company’s plot.
 Write an application that lets the user create a management company and add the properties managed by the company to its list.
 Assume the maximum number of properties handled by the company is 5.